Rohanfizz/DP-Is-Easy/README.md

 ## Contributing 💻
 - We welcome contributions to this repository!
 If you have a solution to a problem in a different programming language, feel free to raise a pull request after forking the repository
-- If you don't know how to contribute, check out my comprehensive guide on the same - https://www.youtube.com/live/WSjwFQYdVQA?feature=share
+- If you don't know how to contribute, check out my comprehensive guide on the same - (Click Me!)[https://www.youtube.com/live/WSjwFQYdVQA?feature=share]